creaciond/2nd-year-programming/README.md

 There are two folders: first one, *classwork*, contains code and notes from classes, with simple snippets of code.

 *homework* contains readme.md with desciptions of projects and each folder inside is a separate project itself, with its own code and all files necessary for work.

+*exam* contains code from winter exam, written on December 19, 2016.